JagJones/Trick_Generator/README.md

 ```
 . function burgNav() was created for the hamburger navigation.
 . function playRandomTVid()/playRandomGVid() were created to open a new window once either button was clicked.
 Then a random video plays from an array.
+. function confirmInfo() was created to confirm the email field on the contact form is submitted with a value.

 ```
 ## Other Features: